evalclass/precrec/README.md

 -   Matthews correlation coefficient
 -   F-score

-### Multiple features
+### 4. Supporting functions

-`precrec` provides several useful features that lack in many other evaluation tools.
+`precrec` provides several useful functions that lack in many other evaluation tools.

 -   Handling multiple models and multiple test sets
+-   Handling tied scores and missing entries
 -   Calculation of confidence interval bands when multiple test sets are specified
+-   Calculation of partial AUCs
 -   Pre- and post-process functions for simple data preparation and curve analysis

 Installation